Rohit-Jain-2801/PHP_Project/README.md

 TE-IT

 <br/>
-<p>Project is based on E-commerce website used for renting products online!</p>
+<b>Project is based on E-commerce website used for renting products online!</b>
 <br/>
 <b>Pre-requisite-</b>
 <ul>